Russoul/Idris2-Lua/README.md

  - Backend needs to know what version of Lua you target as there are incompatibilities:
    Define `LuaVersion` global varible with a value of `5.1`, `5.2`, `5.3` or `5.4`??
  - If you want to run generated code from REPL, define `LuaExe` which is the name of lua executable (which should be in `PATH`) of the target version.
    If the variable is undefined, the backend will default to `lua`.

+### Good to know
+ - Lua 5.1 and Lua 5.2 do not support 64 bit integers !
+   Best precision you can get is 52 bits
+	Also, if you use Buffers maximum precision is 48 bits !
+	Disregarding the Lua version !
+This is planned to be fixed moving to native buffers
+ - Bits8, Bits16, Bits32, Bits64 are not yet implemented

 ### Tests - TODO

-try running an example `Test.idr` in `test` directory, the name of the executable file is `idris2-lua`